How can lack of sleep affect your health?

 According to a recent study published by a renowned journal in the US, it was stated that having low amounts of sleep may lead to symptoms that may lead to cold in the long term, and the overall increased risk of developing a cold in the future too.

-In order to understand the concept and to test the theory, a research was carried out prior to the publishing, in whichbacteria nearly 170 volunteering participants were given a dose of the cold virus by the researchers themselves, using nasal drops infected with cold germs.
+In order to understand the concept and to test the theory, a research was carried out prior to the publishing, in which nearly 170 volunteering participants were given a dose of the cold virus by the researchers themselves, using nasal drops infected with cold germs.
 The aim of the research was to observe the behavior of the body when exposed to the nasal virus, and to analyze the different factors that may alter the way the body fights the disease.
 In order to collect sufficient data for analyzing, a sample of mucus was taken from the subjects every day, and assessed the behavior of the virus to create a mathematical model that could predict future outcome.

 The participants were not chosen at random.
 Each of the volunteer went through a two-month medical screening test.
 Here, different parts of the participant’s daily routine were monitored, including their sleeping habits, which were also later recorded during the week of experiment.